huijing/huijing.github.io/_posts/2015-10-14-diamond-grid-using-sass.md

 <p data-height="268" data-theme-id="9162" data-slug-hash="JYRVjr" data-default-tab="result" data-user="huijing" class='codepen'>See the Pen <a href='http://codepen.io/huijing/pen/JYRVjr/'>CSS diamond background</a> by Chen Hui Jing (<a href='http://codepen.io/huijing'>@huijing</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 And then I saw the actual hi-fidelity design.
 In a nutshell, this grid layout was meant for an image heavy site, essentially serving as a gallery of sorts.
 The background was made up of tiles of textured diamonds.
 And there would be highlights on some of the corners of the display diamonds to make them pop.
-Oh, and also, let's have some box shadows inside each display diamond as well, but only for those displays that contain images. ༼⊙_⊙༽
+Oh, and also, let's have some box shadows inside each display diamond as well, but only for those displays that contain images. <span class="kaomoji">༼⊙_⊙༽</span>

 Okay, back to the drawing board.